UBC-MOAD/docs/xios-2.rst

     <file_definition src="./file_def.xml"/>
     <!--

 The formatting of the grid definition section is also changed.
-In XIOS-1 the grid is defined as:
+In XIOS-1 the grid is defined as

 .. code-block:: XML

     <grid id="grid_T_2D" domain_ref="grid_T"/>
     <grid id="grid_T_3D" domain_ref="grid_T" axis_ref="deptht"/>

-While, in XIOS-2 it becomes:
+While, in XIOS-2 it becomes

 .. code-block:: XML

     <grid id="grid_T_2D"> <domain domain_ref="grid_T"> </domain> </grid>
     <grid id="grid_T_3D"> <domain domain_ref="grid_T"> </domain> <axis id="deptht"> </axis> </grid>

 Another difference is that XIOS-2 calculates buffersize, compared to XIOS-1 where it is user-specified.
-The following lines are changed/added in the context XIOS section in XIOS-2 to specify variables to do with the buffersize:
+The following lines are changed/added in the context XIOS section in XIOS-2 to specify variables to do with the buffersize

 .. code-block:: XML